corvettettt/DijetRootTreeAnalyzer/README.md

 ============
 ```
 After these two step, you will have a large amount of JESUP, JESDOWN and JER in the folder.
+You can use TIP2 to do the following steps:
 1. add a new box in the config/dijet.config
 2. change the histoName of this box
 3. modifiy the python/RunCombine_I_btag.py, add the JESUP, JESDOWN and JER to the right position.
 4. modifiy the python/RunCombine_I_btag.py, add the Nominal.
 6. modifiy the python/RunCombine_I_btag.py, add the background of this box

 Then all the preparation is ready.
 You can use the following command to excute everything:
 python Wokring.py -b PFDijetbb2016Scan100 -f PFDijetbb2016Scan100Scan -o cards_qq_freq_100_scan -s signalHistos_bb_FinalScan/ResonanceShapes_qq_bg_13TeV_Spring16_100_Nominal_Interpolation_rescale.root -m qq -p exp